glance-/dhl/README.md

 `{"package_id": "UA123456789SE"}` to have home-assistant start tracking that package.

-And when you loose intrest in that package, you just stop tracking it by calling `postnord.unregister` which a corresponding argument.
+And when you loose interest in that package, you just stop tracking it by calling `postnord.unregister` with a corresponding argument.

 To view all your packages in a nice fashion, I use the custom-group-card[1]